Smoother-type a posteriori error estimates for finite element methods: Introduction

 We shall follow the research line in \cite{LiZikatanov2021CAMWA,LiZikatanov2025mcom} to derive a posteriori error estimates based on smoothers of iterative linear solvers.
-Smoothers are simple basic iterations such as Jacobi or Gauss--Seidel method on a fine mesh that are efficient for damping the high frequency component of the FEM error.
+Smoothers are simple basic iterations such as Jacobi or Gauss--Seidel method on a fine mesh and are efficient for damping the high frequency component of the FEM error.
 We shall show that appropriate smoothers directly yield high-quality a posteriori error estimates of FEMs for various PDEs such as the Poisson, curl-curl, Biot, convection-diffusion and Helmholtz equations.
-In numerical experiments, smoother-based error estimators exhibit sharper effectivity ratio than residual-type a posteriori error estimates.
+In numerical experiments, smoother-based error estimators exhibit sharper effectivity ratios than residual-type a posteriori error estimates.
+In contrast to the additive preconditioning-type implicit error estimators derived in \cite{LiZikatanov2021CAMWA,LiZikatanov2025mcom}, which involve incomputable local problems, the proposed smoother-type a posteriori error estimators are fully computable.
+Moreover, this work introduces a new family of error estimators inspired by contractive iteration methods, which are particularly well-suited for handling non-symmetric problems. {For Lagrange finite element discretizations, the smoother-type error estimators are explicit, as they avoid solving patchwise local problems.}

 The implementation of the smoother-type a posteriori error estimates on a mesh $\mathcal{T}_h$ is similar to a two-grid solver.
 In particular, we shall make use of a simple smoother $S$, e.g., a Jacobi, block Jacobi or Gauss--Seidel iteration on an auxiliary finer mesh $\mathcal{T}_{h/2}$.
-Then a smoother-type a posteriori error estimate is of the form $\|Sr\|$ or $\sqrt{\langle r,Sr\rangle}$, where $r$ is the finite element residual transferred to $\mathcal{T}_{h/2}$, $\|\bullet\|$ is the norm of interest and $\langle\bullet,\bullet\rangle$ the pairing between the primal and dual spaces.
+Then a smoother-type a posteriori error estimate is of the form $\|Sr\|$ or $\sqrt{\langle r,Sr\rangle}$, where $r$ is the finite element residual transferred to $\mathcal{T}_{h/2}$, $\|\bullet\|$ is the norm of interest and $\langle\bullet,\bullet\rangle$ is the pairing between the primal and dual spaces.
 The reliability and efficiency of our a posteriori error estimates are confirmed under a saturation assumption.
+Using the same assumption, adaptive finite and boundary element methods driven by the difference $\|u_h-u_{h/2}\|$ of finite element solution on nested meshes have been analyzed in \cite{FerrazPraetorius2008,FerrazOrtnerPraetorious2010}, while computing the finer mesh solution $u_{h/2}$ is much more expensive than the smoother action $Sr$.